rxzwxn/Solana-Faucet/README.md

 ## Usage

-- Connect your wallet using the wallet button.
+- **Connect your wallet** using the wallet button.
-- Click "Airdrop SOL" to receive test SOL on Solana Devnet.
+- **Airdrop SOL:** Enter the amount and click "Request Airdrop" to receive test SOL.
+- **Send Tokens:** Enter a recipient address and amount, then click "Send" to transfer SOL.
+- **Sign Message:** Enter a message and click "Sign Message" to sign it with your wallet.
+- **View Balance:** Your current SOL balance is displayed after connecting your wallet.

 ## Tech Stack